arturgorsky/rreeddiitt/README.md

 * Typescript
 * Yarn

+## WHAT YOU NEED TO RUN PROJECT
+* NODE
+* NPM
+* YARN (propably)
+* Postgres Database
 ## How to run
-1) Use npm init
+1) Use npm install to install dependencies
-2) I used yarn watch to compile .ts files into .js files.
+2) I used `yarn watch` to compile .ts files into .js files.
 It creates dist folder with compiled javascript
-3) Open second terminal and use Yarn dev that runs node under dist/index.js using nodemon
+3) Open second terminal and use `yarn dev` that runs node under dist/index.js using nodemon
 ### INFO: There are two programs running in ternimal yarn -watch compiles TS and yarn dev runs constantly watching for changes